Partnership business structure

 - Contact the Australian Taxation Office (ATO) on 13 72 26 for more information about choosing the right business structure.

-- Find out about joint ventures.
+- Find out about other business relationships, such as strategic alliances and joint ventures.

 - Learn more about tax basics for small business.